Carrara: Title

 As a titular Duke of Modena, the current holder of the title of "Prince of Carrara" would be Prince Lorenz of Belgium, Archduke of Austria-Este.

 Economy

 Carrara marble has been used since the time of Ancient Rome.
 The Pantheon and Trajan's Column in Rome are constructed of it, and many sculptures of the Renaissance were carved from it.

+Carrara-Avenza railway station is the nearest train station.

 Culture

-In addition to the marble quarries, the city has academies of sculpture and fine arts and a museum of statuary and antiquities, and a yearly marble technology fair.
-The local marble is exported around the world, and marble from elsewhere is also fashioned and sculpted commercially here.
+Fortitude Mea in Rota "My strength in the wheel".
+The wheel of the carriage made to transport marble blocks from quarry to load out during Roman Empire and after, is the symbol of Carrara.

+Coat of arms and symbols

+According to the Grand Orient of Italy, the coat of arms of Carrara contains the Comacina wheel, symbol of the ancient master stonemasons of Como.